 Project Parent is a social enterprise which aims to bring a little cheer and treat to the parents and carers of hospitalised and chronically ill children and young people under 25.

 Founded in 2014 by Kate Stanforth, Project Parent sends Christmas gifts to parents as a way of bringing a little festive joy at what is often a very difficult time.
 Kate’s personal experiences of chronic illness and time spent in hospital led her to the idea of Project Parent, which has now grown from supporting parents and carers in Newcastle to providing gifts to parents whose children are in hospitals across the country.

-BearHugs’ partnership with Project Parent means that we are now able to send a little extra love to parents and carers of children and young people with chronic illnesses throughout the year.
-Each recipient of a BearHug is nominated by someone close to them, and we pick out gifts that we hope the very deserving parent or carer will absolutely love.
+BearHugs’ partnership with Project Parent meant that we could send a little extra love to parents and carers of children and young people with chronic illnesses throughout the year.
+Each recipient of a BearHug was nominated by someone close to them, and we picked out gifts that we hoped the very deserving parent or carer would absolutely love.

-We’re so happy to have Project Parent as our newest charity partner, and we love being able to send BearHugs to such wonderful parents and carers!
+We loved our partnership with Project Parent and we loved being able to send BearHugs to such wonderful parents and carers!

 Friend Finder is a charity founded by the amazing Lewis Hine.
 Lewis founded his charity after experiencing loneliness and isolation after becoming incredibly poorly at a young age.
 As Lewis was not well enough to go to school, spending long stretches of time in hospital and having operations, he did not have opportunities to maintain friendships or make new friends.
 This is a significant problem for those who have long term or terminal illness, and we know the negative impact this social isolation has on our overall well being.

 Lewis has written on the Friend Finder website: ‘Everyone needs a friend’, and we completely agree!